 Inform Your Boss and Colleagues

-Your boss holds specific expectations for your performance.
-While grieving, it’s virtually impossible to maintain that performance level.
+In the first weeks after losing someone close to you, many people struggle to keep up with their usual pace at work.
 Share what you’re experiencing with co-workers and management as soon as possible.
-They can help navigate your return, support you emotionally, and adjust expectations on the job.
+They can help support you and adjust expectations on the job.

 Allow Time for Grief Throughout the Day

-Grief is one of the most unpredictable emotions an individual will face, but integrating it into our daily lives is the easiest way to keep it in check.
-Carve out specific times to acknowledge the grief.
-Start by allowing yourself 15 minutes three or four times daily to embrace any emotions you’re experiencing.
-After the 15 minutes, push through your daily routine until the next “grief slot.”
+Grief is an unpredictable emotion, but if your workplace allows, you may want to carve out specific times to acknowledge your grief.
+For instance, you may start by allowing yourself 15 minutes three or four times a day to embrace any emotions you’re experiencing.
+After the 15 minutes, push through your daily routine until the next "feelings break."

 Plan for Emergency Moments

 As much as we’d like to schedule our grief, there are times when it’s inescapable.
-Plan out how emergencies are best handled on the job for times you need to collect yourself.
-Discuss an exit strategy with your manager, arrange appointments with time to recollect yourself in between, or work remotely until you can handle the business of your office.
+Plan what you'll do when you suddenly need to collect yourself.
+You can even discuss an exit strategy with your manager.
+You might also want to schedule breaks between appointments and meetings, or work remotely until you can handle full days at your workplace.

 Advocate for Yourself

-Working through grief requires adjustments and changes, but you’ll need to advocate what that looks like to your employer.
+Working through grief requires adjustments and changes, but you may need to define what that looks like to your employer.
 Consider how your employer can help you through this transition and approach them with recommendations.
+Accommodations may include:

 - Schedule changes